OSHA 10 Classes: Online vs. Classroom, Cost & Card

 Finding a Classroom Trainer

 If you prefer learning face to face, you can find an OSHA authorized classroom trainer.
-These are certified instructors who lead live, interactive classes.
-The big advantage here is the ability to ask questions in real time and interact with other students.
-OSHA maintains a public database where you can search for authorized trainers in your area and even filter by the language they teach in.
+These are certified instructors who lead live classes, which gives you the chance to ask questions in real time.
+OSHA maintains a public database where you can search for authorized trainers in your area.
+When you look for a trainer, make sure they are legitimate.
+OSHA keeps a “Watch List” of trainers who have violated program rules, so it is always good to double check.

 Using an OSHA Authorized Online Provider

-For flexibility, online OSHA 10 classes are a fantastic choice.
+For maximum flexibility, online OSHA 10 classes are a fantastic choice.
 You can learn at your own pace from anywhere with an internet connection.
 However, you must use a provider that is officially authorized by OSHA.
 If you take a course from a non authorized website, your completion card will not be valid.

 OSHA provides a list of approved online providers on its website.
 This is where a platform like SkillCat comes in handy.
 Through its authorized partners, SkillCat offers OSHA 10 training that is both affordable and convenient, allowing you to get the same official Department of Labor card you would in a classroom.